lfe/blog/src/_posts/2015-05-26-1112-creating-servers-with-the-gen_server-behaviour.md

 * Why do I put them in a single file?

 These questions may not make sense right now, but they will by the time you finish the tutorial for this post!
-Hopefully, though, the appraoch we have decided to take will not leave you frustrated, but instead the proud holder of new knowledge and insight.
+Hopefully, though, the approach we have decided to take will not leave you frustrated, but instead the proud holder of new knowledge and insight.